likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario4/04-Configure_S3_client.md

 }
 ```

-Lets check that our `summit19` is present in our master zone dc1:
+Lets check that our user `summit19` is present in our master zone dc1:

 ```
 radosgw-admin --cluster dc1 user list